1958: Rick Nelson started two weeks at #1 on the Billboard pop chart with his self-titled debut album, Ricky.

 Ray Anthony, bandleader, trumpeter, songwriter best known as a member of the Glenn Miller Orchestra and for his part in recording the single version of the theme from Peter Gunn, was born in Bentleyville, PA in 1922.

-Lee Pockriss, prolific songwriter who wrote such songs as “Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini,” “Catch a Falling Star,” “Johnny Angel,” and wrote several songs for Sesame Street, was born in Brooklyn, NY in 1924.
+Lee Pockriss, prolific songwriter who wrote songs including “Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini,” “Catch a Falling Star,” and “Johnny Angel” in addition to several songs for Sesame Street, was born in Brooklyn, NY in 1924.

 Earl Grant, pianist, organist, and vocalist, was born in Idabel, OK in 1931.